Macsok/Exploratory-Data-Analysis/README.md

 # Solvro-challenge
-An attempt to solve Solvro challenge
+An attempt to solve a Solvro challenge

 # An approach to the problem
 <div align="center">